 I cannot blame artists (or their producers) for romanticizing and idealizing human experiences.
 However, we must stay vigilant and discerning!
 Not all tunes are rational and realistic.
 Some of these are meant to be figures of speech or intended to inspire, but clarity is key.
-Here are 15 times they got it wrong.
+Here are 15 truths pop music wants you to believe in but shouldn’t.

 Love Will Keep Us Alive by The Eagles